kinsi55/docker_SRCDockS/README.md

 1. `/repo` - The directory maintained by the Watchdog container.
 Can / Should be mounted as read-only
 2. `/custom` - Custom files specific to this server
-3. `/layers` - Custom layers unspecific to this server
+3. `/layers` - Custom layers unspecific to this server (Plugins that are reused, configs, ...)
+4. `/overlays` - The function of overlays and how it differs from customs and layers is explained in detail below

 #### Env variables: